python/cpython/Doc/using/configure.rst

    inline`` functions.

 .. versionchanged:: 3.5
-   On Windows, Visual Studio 2015 or later is required.
+   On Windows, Visual Studio 2015 or later is now required.
+   Tcl/Tk version 8.4 is now required.

+.. versionchanged:: 3.1
+   Tcl/Tk version 8.3.1 is now required.

 See also :pep:`7` "Style Guide for C Code" and :pep:`11` "CPython platform support".